dftbplus/skpar/docs/source/reference.objectives.rst

 ----------------------------------------------------------------------
 :code:`query` is just a label given by the user.
 SKOPT does not interpret these labels but uses them to query the model database in order to obtain model data.
-Therefore, the only condition that must be met is that the label must be available in the database(s) of the model(s) that are listed after :code:`models`.
+Therefore, the only condition that must be met when selecting a label is that the label must be available in the database(s) of the model(s) that are listed after :code:`models`.

 It is the responsibility of the Get-Tasks to satisfy this condition.
 Recall that a get-task yields certain items (key-value pairs) in the